-Your hospice doctor may prescribe oxygen or increase oxygen levels.
-Morphine is often used to manage breathing problems.
-It dilates vessels in the lungs, allowing deeper breaths.
-Repositioning, vaporizers, relaxation techniques or a slight breeze in the room may help patients.
-Most hospice caregivers have extensive experience with reducing breathing problems.
+Your doctor may prescribe oxygen or increase oxygen levels.
+Morphine is often used during end-of-life care to manage breathing problems because it dilates vessels in the lungs, allowing deeper breaths.
+Other strategies that can help include:

-Medications and disease can also change the taste of food.
-Avoid forced or pressured eating by allowing loved ones to eat softened versions of food, when they want it.
-As the body declines toward active dying, it often signals that it has less need for calories.
+Food is often associated with nurturing and keeping up strength.
+For many people who are exhibiting end-of-life signs, food can cause stomach and digestive problems.
+Avoid forced or pressured eating by allowing loved ones to eat softened versions of food when they want it.
+As the body transitions to active dying, it often signals it has less need for food.

-Offer small meals to those who still have a desire to eat.
+Offer small meals to those who still have the desire to eat.
 Serve meals during a time when patients experience less pain or agitation.
 Travel mugs with a straw enable patients to drink on their own schedule.
 If someone is refusing food or drink, flavored or plain ice chips can keep the mouth moist.

 Your loved one may significantly increase the hours they sleep.
 This is a normal result of having less energy and eating less.
-Some hospice patients may be restless, agitated or make repetitive motions.
+Some hospice patients may be restless, agitated, or make repetitive motions.

 Allow your loved one to sleep.
 Your doctor may prescribe medications to reduce pain or anxiety.

 State of mind is different for every person approaching death.
-Hallucinations, confusion and reduced responsiveness are common near the end of life.
+Hallucinations, confusion, and reduced responsiveness are common near the end of life.